jogo/lastcomment/README.rst

 Usage
 -----

-To see the lst time the user 'Third Party CI'  commented anywhere
+To see the last time the user 'Third Party CI'  commented anywhere

     ./lastcomment.py -n 'Third Party CI'